bonsaiben/github-colors/README.md

 Todo
 ----

-* Highlight class and module names correctly.
+* Highlight Ruby class and module names correctly
 * Add tweaks for other languages